harro-dot-net/HtmlBuilder/README.md

             new H2 { "Desing goals " },
             new P
             {
+                "This library has the following design goals:",
+                // You can pass a collection of elements as an item in the collection initializer.
+                // This makes it simple to add projections of data (see UnorderedList method above).
                 UnorderedList([
                     "You should be able to create HTML by writing pure C# code; no templating, no engines, no magic strings.", "It should be easy to hand-write nested HTML structures in code.",